stuebersystems/sql.magellan.de/v10/docs/database/views/bewerbungszieleschueler.md

         NOT "Bewerbungsziel4" IS NULL
     ```

-## Columns
+## Spalten

-This view contains 4 columns.
+Diese Ansicht hat 4 Spalten.

 **`Mandant`**